-This article will explain the easiest steps you can take to see what frequency your phone connects to your network on.
+This article explains the easiest steps you can take to see which on frequency your phone connects to your network.
 This is useful information to have, especially if you are looking to purchase a mobile repeater.
-Knowing your frequency will allow you to select the best suited booster for the job.
+Knowing your frequency will allow you to select the most suitable repeater for the job.

 - 800Mhz (Band 20)

 - 900Mhz (Band 8)

 (Band numbers are just easy to read labels )